priteshRane/MachineTestAndroid/README.md

 feature/test-002: Call API Using retrofit, Use Navigation component, Use Coroutine, Use Retrofit, Use Data binding, Show data using Paging library.

 feature/test-003: Call API Using retrofit, Use Navigation component, Use Coroutine, Use Retrofit, Use Data binding, Show data in RecyclerView, Open details page on Recyclerview item click

+feature/test-003: Call API Using retrofit, Use Navigation component, Use Coroutine, Use Retrofit, Use Data binding, Show data in RecyclerView with Pagination, Open details page on Recyclerview item click